asyrjasalo/rfdocker/README.md

 ### Build the image

-The Robot Framework version to build is read from `rf_version` file.
+The Robot Framework version to build is read from `release_name` file.

     scripts/build.sh